 Section 4.
 The City will continue to work collaboratively with our local law enforcement to build community trust and legitimacy, implement community-oriented policing, and maintain a safe community as exemplified in specific provisions in the City's law enforcement contract.

 Section 5.
-The City recognizes that police brutality and systemic racism Impacting and traumatizing Black people and people of color in our country demands including traumatizing Black people and people of color in our country demands urgent and sustained attention, action and change in the institutions of our society, including transparency and accountability from local government and common commitment by all citizens.
+The City recognizes that police brutality and systemic racism impacting and traumatizing Black people and people of color in our country demands urgent and sustained attention, action and change in the institutions of our society, including transparency and accountability from local government and common commitment by all citizens.

 Section 6.
-The City recognizes that as a community we have to actively work to be anti-racis, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable distribution of resources and public services.
-We commit to 2106061 continuing to learn about, reflect on, and incorporate anti-racist policies into City government, and strengthen a climate incompatible with racism in our community and nation.
+The City recognizes that as a community we have to actively work to be anti-racist, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable distribution of resources and public services.
+We commit to continuing to learn about, roflect on, and incorporate anti-racist policies into City government, and strengthen a climate incompatible with racism in our community and nation.

 Section 7.
 To accomplish the goals of this Resolution, the City will highlight and collaborate with minority leadership and social justice groups.
-The City commits to developing resources that support and amplify minority-owned businesses, community groups and non-profit organizations within our City and broader community.
+The City commits to developing recourse that support and amplify minority-owned businesses, community groups and non-profit organizations within our City and broader community.

 Section 8.
 The City commits to both learning from other leaders and providing leadership on these critical issues in Carpinteria.

-PASSED, APPROVED, AND ADOPTED on this 8th day of June, 2020, by the following vote; AYES: COUNCILMEMBER(S): LEE, CARTY, SHAW, CLARK, NOMURA NOES: ABSENT:
+PASSED, APPROVED, AND ADOPTED on this 8th day of June, 2020, by the following vote:

-COUNCILMEMBER(S): NONE COUNCILMEMBERS(S):NONE

-ABSTAIN: COUNCILMEMBERS(S): NONE

-City of Camin Manie nteria

-ATTEST: City Clerk, City of Carpinteria
+AYES: COUNCILMEMBER(S): LEE, CARTY, SHAW, CLARK, NOMURA NOES: COUNCILMEMBER(S): NOME ABSENT: COUNCILMEMBERS(S): NOME ABSTAIN: COUNCILMEMBERS(S): NOME

 I hereby certify that the foregoing resolution was adopted was adopted at a regular meeting of the City Council of the City of Carpinteria held on June 8, 2020.

-City Clerk, City of Carpinteria

-APPROVED AS TO FORM:

-Peter Brown, on behalf of Brownstein Hydt Brown, on behalf of Brownstein Hydt Farber Schreck, LLP acting as Olfk Attomey of the City of Carpinteria
+Peter Brown, on behalf of Brownstein Hyat Farber Schreck, LLP acting as City Attorney of the City of Carpinteria